occopus/docs/sphinx/source/user/createinfra.rst

          - http://{{ip}}:5000/myserviceOne
          - http://{{ip}}:6000/myserviceTwo

   Optional.
 Health check includes testing against web services if urls are specified.
-Default is none. {{ip}} are substituted with the real ip of the node before health checking.
+Default is none.
+The ``{{ip}}`` in the url means the ip address of the node being specified.

 MysqlDBs
 ^^^^^^^^